 We’ll recover maximum compensation on your behalf

 When you’re ready to hire a personal injury attorney, you’ll want one with experience in cases similar to yours.
-The Florida truck accident lawyers with Lytal, Reiter, Smith, lvey & Fronrath, have the experience, resources, and skill it takes to help you recover compensation that’s consistent with your injuries.
+The Port St. Lucie personal injury lawyers with Lytal, Reiter, Smith, lvey & Fronrath, have the experience, resources, and skill it takes to help you recover compensation that’s consistent with your injuries.

 Black box data: The most crucial evidence in your case

 As important as evidence gathered from the accident scene will be to your case, the black box data from the commercial truck will be just as vital.
 The black box is an event data recorder that’s somewhat similar to the black box on commercial airplanes.

 The device can show the speed at which the truck was traveling both before the accident and at the moment of impact.
 It will also show when the gas pedal and brakes were applied or released, and it could indicate if there was some sort of defect that played a role in causing the accident.

 The black box data, as well as the investigation, will help reveal what occurred at the time of the accident, but there are other factors that can’t be pulled from that system.
 Some of the most common causes of truck accidents include: